KRU: Impact and legacy

 A media critic from Billboard hailed the brothers as the "Malaysia's most enduring R&B-pop group".
-Hazel Tan of The New Paper heralded KRU as the "Malaysia's answer to Boyzone and Backstreet Boys", while Yong Siew Fern, also from the same publication, described the brothers as "unstoppable" in his review of their Jammin' the Nation tour.
+Brendan Pereira, also from The Straits Times and Hazel Tan of The New Paper heralded KRU as the "Malaysia's answer to Boyzone and Backstreet Boys", while Yong Siew Fern, also from the same publication, described the brothers as "unstoppable" in his review of their Jammin' the Nation tour.
 Hartati Hassan Basri of Metro Ahad wrote, "A fact that no one can deny is Norman, Yusry and Edry, who called themselves KRU, went through a period of stardom due to their distinctive music and image back then".
 Faizal Saharuni of Kosmo! wrote, "There is no doubt that everything has been done by KRU, which acts as a pioneer of modern Malay music [...]
 They succeeded in bringing about significant changes through the taste of local songs, thus opening up more space for various current rhythmic trends".
+Writing for Sinar Harian, Nurezzatul Aqmar Mustaza in her review of their GenKRU the Finale: One More Time concert, described the KRU brothers' presence in the music industry is "still relevant, still potent and still capable of dominating large-scale stages with international-class production quality".

 Other ventures

 The KRU brothers founded their own company, KRU Group of Companies to manage their business and career upon their establishment in 1992.
 They expanded their business with several subsidiaries — KRU Studios, KRU Music and KRU Academy.
 Under their now-defunct subsidiary, KRU Beverages, the group launched their own carbonated soft drink brand, KRUze in January 1998, until it stopped production in 2001.
 Its brand name was a play of the word "cruise".

 They also diversified their ventures into film production with films such as the Cicak Man series, Duyung, Magika, Hikayat Merong Mahawangsa, and Vikingdom.
 In 2014, KRU ventured into animation production by set up Kartun Studios, which specialised in production of both 2D and 3D animation series and films.
 Its first release was the 2014 animated film, Ribbit and followed by Wheely (2018).
 The group launched their own e-commerce platform called iLike under their subsidiary, KRU Entertainment on 11 October 2020.
 The platform aims to help well-known celebrities to promote their products online.